AmokSolderer/APC/README.md

 * Hardware extensions interface.
 The pinout is compatible to the Sound Overlay Solenoid Board used in games like Whirlwind, but it is upgraded a bit to support all kind of self made hardware
 * A socket for a Raspberry Pi which can be used to run PinMame on the APC board
 * [PinMameExceptions](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame_howto.md#programming-exceptions) are game specific code blocks that act like a man-in-the-middle between the game HW and PinMame.
 That means even if your game is running in PinMame you can still introduce some changes.
-Take a look at my [Jungle Lord video](https://www.youtube.com/watch?v=bbfhH_-gMfE) to see how a few lines of code can change a game dramatically.
+Take a look at my [Jungle Lord video](https://www.youtube.com/watch?v=bbfhH_-gMfE) or my [Comet ball saver](https://youtu.be/JbgMa_pn0Lo) to see how a few lines of code can change a game dramatically.

 Typical examples for the use of PinMameExceptions are:

 * Pre System11 games usually use just one audio channel, so you could add a background music track.
 Wouldn't it be great if your Disco Fever would play old Disco music in the BG?
 * Add HW toys like a shaker motor or flashers and the necessary rules to drive them.
-If your game has no solennoid drivers left, then just add the [Solenoid expansion board](https://github.com/AmokSolderer/APC/blob/master/DOC/SolExpBoard.md) to get 8 more.
+If your game has no free solenoid drivers left, then just add the [Solenoid expansion board](https://github.com/AmokSolderer/APC/blob/master/DOC/SolExpBoard.md) to get 8 more.
 You can also use the [LED expansion board](https://github.com/AmokSolderer/APC/blob/master/DOC/LEDexpBoard.md) to control RGB-LED stripes or just connect your own individual HW.
 * Add a ball saver.
 Ball savers are quite easy to realize.
 All you have to do is not to tell PinMame that the ball has reached the outhole, but to kick it into the plunger lane instead.
 Watch my [Comet video](https://youtu.be/JbgMa_pn0Lo) to see how it can be done with just a few [lines of code](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame_howto.md#How-to-add-a-ball-saver).

 The picture below shows an APC prototype in my Pinbot.

 ![Pic Pinbot](https://github.com/AmokSolderer/APC/blob/master/DOC/PICS/APC_Pinbot.JPG)

-To see the APC in action take a look at my [Black Knight game video](https://youtu.be/N5ipyHBKzgs)
+To see the APC in an early stage you might want take a look at my [Black Knight game video](https://youtu.be/N5ipyHBKzgs)

 ## Software